Egypt III: Reception

-Andrew Plotkin of Zarf thought the game contained a thin story backed by copious amounts of educational historical information.
-Slydos of Adventure-Archiv thought it was entertaining, though not innovative.
-GameBoomers praised it for not being too long or difficult, mainstays of the genre.
-Tap-Repeatedly reviewer Toger deemed the game a "nice little diversion".
+The game received above-average reviews according to the review aggregation website Metacritic.

 WorthPlaying recommended the game to Myst fans.
-Steve Ramsey of Quandary noted that the player doesn't need to have played the game's predecessors in order to understand the plot.
 Dan Ravipinto of Adventure Gamers criticised the game's cluttered environments and slow interface.
-Jeux Video thought the short and easy game would offer a pleasant Egyptian adventure for the player.
-Game Chronicles thought the game would only receive acclaim or interest from fans of the adventure game genre.
+Jeuxvideo.com thought the short and easy game would offer a pleasant Egyptian adventure for the player.
+David Caviness of Game Chronicles thought the game would only receive acclaim or interest from fans of the adventure game genre.